DaveKaretnyk/parsing-utils2/README.md

 project of some description).

 #### check-python-27
-Program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.
+Java program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.

 This is a more sensible project organization using a Maven pom.xml file than its manually set up counterpart 'check-python27-manual', But functionally it is no different.
 More information in the readme.txt in the directory.

 #### check-python-33-manual
-Program that scans Python modules (files) or packages (directories) for 3.3 syntax and flags any detected errors.
+Java program that scans Python modules (files) or packages (directories) for 3.3 syntax and flags any detected errors.
 This uses the Python 3.3 grammar from Bart Kiers:

 https://github.com/bkiers/python3-parser